edorejel/Java/ArrayStringParameterQuestionsDump.md

 - So a bubble sort from scratch would be made specifically for Strings.
 - Arrays can be sorted efficiently using sorting algorithms.
 - For loops can be used on Strings and arrays to manipulate their data efficiently.

+# How are arrays and constant variables the same?
+- Size cannot be changed, once created.
+- Data type cannot be changed once created.

+# How are arrays and constant variables different?
+- An array offers more storage capacity than a constant variable.
+- An array can be thought of as being like a highly specialized "variable".
+- A parameter, for example, would just be considered a special type of variable.